Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Plane-wave formalism

-that describes the photoionization of an atom by a plane--wave photon with the wave--vector ${\bm k}$ and helicity $\lambda = \pm 1$.
+which describes the photo\-ionization of an atom by a plane--wave photon with wave\-vector ${\bm k}$ and helicity $\lambda = \pm 1$.
 In the matrix element (\ref{eq:matrix_element_plane_wave}), $J_{i,f}$ and $M_{i,f}$ are the total angular momenta and their projections of the initial (before ionization) and final (after ionization) atomic (ionic) states, and $\alpha_{i,f}$ are all other quantum numbers needed for the state specification.
 The emitted electron is characterized by its momentum ${\bm p}$ and spin projections $m_s$ onto its propagation direction.

-Let us first to remind well known formalism for the description of the PAD in the plane wave photo\-ionization.
+We first recall the well-known formalism for the description of the PAD in the plane wave photo\-ionization.